What’s different and what to expect … some thoughts and tips to help prepare you whether to fly or not to fly….

 1. Arrival time at Heathrow

-So the first difference was I love to arrive at an airport early and have a mid afternoon flight … some lunch in a lounge, bubbles and holidays have begun. 🥂Firstly the lounges weren’t open or were fully booked already and due to less travel, there’s obviously less flights … in our case the only flight was a 7am departure that day so no bubbles before boarding needed.
-And thirdly the BA email stated:
+So the first difference was timings.
+I love to arrive at an airport early and have a mid afternoon flight … some lunch in a lounge, bubbles and holidays have begun. 🥂 Firstly the lounges weren’t open or were fully booked already.
+Less travel meant less flights … in our case the only flight that day was a 7am departure so no bubbles before boarding at that time.
+Also BA emailed to ask us not to arrive early:

 ‘Please arrive no earlier than 2 hours’ so my above usual plan couldn’t have happened anyway.